nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list tags
 2. AddressBook shows a list of tags
-3. User requests to rename the 'friends' to 'buddies' tag in the list
+3. User requests to rename the 'friends' tag in the list
-4. AddressBook renames the tag 'friends' to 'buddies' Use case ends.
+4. AddressBook renames the tag 'friends'
+Use case ends.

 **Extensions**